Banana nut bread

 - Beat eggs in bowl, and blend in oil, milk and vanilla extract.

-- Stir in mashed banana and chopped walnut.
+- Stir in banana and walnuts.

 - Combine dry and wet mixtures into batter.